Lightstreamer/Lightstreamer-example-Chat-client-ios-swift/README.md

 ## Lightstreamer Compatibility Notes

-* Code compatible with Lightstreamer iOS Client Library version 3.0.0-beta or newer.
+* Compatible with Lightstreamer iOS Client Library version 4.0.0 or newer.
-* For Lightstreamer Allegro (+ iOS Client API support), Presto, Vivace.
-Server compatibility depends on the iOS Client Library in use, which is specified in the `Podfile`:
+* For Lightstreamer Allegro (+ iOS Client API support), Presto, Vivace, version 7.0 b2 or greater.
-  * By default the project uses iOS Client Library version 4.0.0, which requires a Server version 7.0 b2 or newer.
-  * Use iOS Client Library version 3.0.1 for compatibility with Server version 6.1.
-* For a version of this example compatible with Lightstreamer iOS Client API version 1.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-client-ios-swift/tree/latest-for-client-1.x).
+* For a version of this example compatible with Lightstreamer iOS Client API version 3.x and Server version 6.1, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-client-ios-swift/tree/last-pre-MPN).